 In other words, what is your book’s main idea?
 Once you know this, you can break it down into all its supporting ideas and arrange them in an order that makes sense and will give your reader clear, effective answers or solutions right from the beginning.

 As for getting those ideas out, there are three popular and effective ways to do that.

 Step 2: Find your hook for your book.

 The hook is simply a quick elevator pitch that best describes your book.
 This provides an overall direction for where you to take the narrative and how you will solve the reader’s problem.

 The sooner you can identify your hook, the more time you will give your subconscious time to surface more quality content that you can add to the book.

 Sitting on your idea for a week or two can give you more clarity before you begin outlining.
 You may also want to get input from other people and do additional research on the topic to see if you want to change your hook in any way before you get started with your outline.

 The next step is to sit down and write everything you can think of about your topic.
 Steve Scott’s technique is to start writing with a pen and paper.
-Some writers use mind mapping software to get all their ideas out.

 Next step is to write fast.
 Your goal here is to get everything in your head out and written down.
 During this brain dump, don’t worry about grammar, punctuation, or how ordered everything looks.
 In fact, if you want to draw images or use arrows go ahead and do it.